Accounting / Payroll Tax Rates and Contribution Limits for 2024

 Employees can contribute up to $16,000 to a SIMPLE 401(k) plan, up from $15,500 in 2023.

-In 2024, the maximum contributions to an HSA are as follows:
+In 2024, the maximum contribution limit to an HSA is as follows:

 • Employer and employee: $4,150 (self only) and $8,300 (family).